 - Add a new base theme (You will be prompted to name it)

 - Undo last action (Last action is detailed to the right)

 - Re-do last actio

 Any changes you make to the themes will be saved in a draft version automatically.
 If you want to apply the current set of themes to your data use the blue apply themes button in the top right.

 Thematic will take up to 5 minutes to process and apply your new themes.
 You will receive an email when the new themes are visible in the analytic tools and dashboards.

-The themes editor saves all previous versions of themes, the most recent 5 are available for recovery in the revert draft drop-down menu.
-This will contain details about who modified the themes and when and by who.
 Click on a previous version to load those themes, then hit apply to return the live themes to that version.